Written by

 - Run

-sudo pacman -S tlp tlp-rdw
+sudo pacman -S thermald auto-cpufreq

-to install TLP - Run
+to install the power management tools - Run

-sudo systemctl enable tlp.service --now
+sudo systemctl enable thermald.service --now

-to run power optimizations automatically - Run
+to run thermal optimizations automatically - Run

-sudo systemctl enable NetworkManager-dispatcher.service --now
+sudo systemctl enable auto-cpufreq.service --now

 Enable Scheduled fstrim (only makes sense for SSDs)